effectai/effect-network-website/content/news/roadmap-2024.md

 #### Solana Bridge

-Today, we're excited to unveil the latest development in Effect AI's journey: our bridge to the Solana ecosystem.
-The anticipation surrounding this move has made everyone in our community very excited, and it's not hard to see why.
+As many of you may have noticed, the community is discussing the exciting opportunity to integrate with the Solana ecosystem.
 Solana has quickly emerged as a thriving hub for both DePIN and AI projects, making it an ideal choice for Effect AI's expansion.

-In addition, Solana's thriving developer community is a significant advantage for us.
-Having access to a large pool of talented developers is crucial for the growth and development of any open-source project.
-Solana's commitment to user and developer experience is one of the key factors that sets it apart from other blockchains.

-But it's not just about the user experience.
-Our core team has a wealth of experience and strong connections within the Solana ecosystem.
-This opens up a world of possibilities for strategic partnerships and collaborations with like-minded projects and industry leaders.
-By joining forces, we can collectively push the boundaries of decentralized and transparent AI and bring about groundbreaking advancements in the field.
+The Effect AI team has experience and strong connections within the Solana ecosystem, which opens up a world of possibilities for strategic partnerships and collaborations with like-minded projects, and helps us push the boundaries of decentralized and transparent AI.

-Following the V2 release, a working group will be established to implement the bridge that enables EFX token utilities on Solana.
-This bridge will pave the way for the migration of key functionalities to the Solana ecosystem, ultimately positioning us as a native Solana project.
-This move not only promises to attract a wave of new users to our platform, but will allow us to leverage the robust and thriving developer tools within the Solana ecosystem.
+Following the V2 release, a working group will be established to focus on the bridge that enables EFX token utilities on Solana.
+This bridge will pave the way for the migration of many utilities to the Solana ecosystem over time.
+The details of this migration path will soon be published in a DAO proposal for discussion and refinement, and we are more than excited to hear you input.

 #### Major DAO & Protocol Updates